-- Base Component: Based on NCQA recognition & UCC Participation. - o Requires successful recognition on 2014 NCQA standards (any qualifying score) - Requires active participation in the local UCC including; orienting practice and CHT staff activities to achieve the goals that are prioritized by the local UCCs.
-Minimum requirement is active participation with at least one UCC priority initiative each calendar year. - o All qualifying practices receive \$3.00 PPPM - Quality Performance Component: Based on Hospital Service Area (HSA) results for Quality Index. - o Three payment levels up to \$ 0.25 PPPM based on total score of the four quality performance measures.
+- Base Component: Based on NCQA recognition & CC Participation. - Requires successful recognition on 2014 NCQA standards or engagement and subsequent recognition on 2017 NCQA standards - Requires active participation in the local CC including; orienting practice and CHT staff activities to achieve the goals that are prioritized by the local CCs.
+Minimum requirement is active participation with at least one CC priority initiative each calendar year.

+- All qualifying practices receive \$3.00 PPPM - Quality Performance Component: Based on Hospital Service Area (HSA) results for Quality Index. - Three payment levels up to \$ 0.25 PPPM based on total score of the four quality performance measures.
 Points for each measure are achieved through meeting or surpassing benchmarks and through improving from one twelve-month period to the next twelve-month period.
 Scores are reassessed every six months - Utilization Performance Component: Based on Practice results for Total Resource Utilization Index (TRUI). - Three payment levels up \$ 0.25 PPPM for the top three quartiles with the lowest TRUI scores.
 Scores are reassessed every six months. - Total Payment = Base + HSA Quality Performance + Practice TRUI Performance - Total Payment ranges from \$3.00 to \$3.50 PPPM